HriddhiKulkarni/Elevator-Interface/README.md

 ## Welcome to The Elevator Interface
-This interface is designed to ease the use of elevator, understand and facilitate the actions.  <br /> A best attempt has been made to have this design follow the Elevator standards.
+This interface is designed to ease the use of the elevator, understand and facilitate the actions.  <br /> The best attempt has been made to have this design follow the Elevator standards.

 ## Elevator location:
 This elevator is from Rawls College of Business Administration, Texas Tech University.